Participer au site avec un Tip

 lineterminator : str (length 1), optional

-Character to break file into lines.
+Character used to denote a line break.
 Only valid with C parser.

 quotechar : str (length 1), optional

 Control field quoting behavior per ``csv.QUOTE_*`` constants.
-Use one of
+Default is

 field as a single ``quotechar`` element.